vectorgrp/XCPlite/examples/README.md

 The examples should run with a CANape demo version, which can be downloaded from <https://www.vector.com/de/de/support-downloads/download-center>.
 The demo installation must be explicitly enabled in the installer and has some limitations:
 It will store only the first seconds of measurement data and the number of measurement signals is limited.

-Note: Some of the examples use display windows without title bars to make it look cleaner.
-This option can be turned of with "Options/Display/View/Display Headline".

 ## Example Details